manasmanna99/hospital-api/README.md

 ## 🧪 2.
 Test Case Strategy

-The following strategies (listed in project instructions) were used:
+The following strategies were used:

 ### **Unit Testing Strategy: Functional/Logic-based testing**